sentoz/loggie-docs-en/docs/reference/global/http.md

 # Http

-Loggie自身提供的Http端口，包含监控metrics，内部运维等接口。
-The Http port provided by Loggie itself includes monitoring metrics, internal operation and maintenance and other interfaces.
+The Http port used by Loggie itself provides monitoring metrics, internal operation and maintenance and other interfaces.

 !!! example